adimyth/arya_date/README.md

 * Training & Inference Notebook - [digits_ocr_kfold | Kaggle Kernel Noteboook](https://www.kaggle.com/aditya08/digits-ocr-kfold?scriptVersionId=46308584)
 * Model weights & submissions - [digits_ocr_kfold | Kaggle Kernel Output](https://www.kaggle.com/aditya08/digits-ocr-kfold/output?scriptVersionId=46308584)

+`"score": {"acc_8":0.698, "acc_7":0.778, "acc_5":0.946}`

 ## Things to Try
+* Use larger model with more number of convolution blocks.
+Apply BatchNormalization after each convolution block
+* For some cases the model predicts sequences of length other than 8.
+Maybe playing around with the number of units in the last Bi-LSTM layer might help
+* CRNN with Spatial Transformer - https://github.com/sbillburg/CRNN-with-STN
+* Use model weights trained from CRNN on SVHN dataset - https://github.com/kfengtee/crnn-license-plate-OCR.
+(Based on torch)
 * Some augmentation techniques used by participants in [Bengali.AI Handwritten Grapheme Classification](https://www.kaggle.com/c/bengaliai-cv19)

 ## Related Work